 You can read more about how federal solar tax credits work on the Office of Energy Efficiency and Renewable Energy website.

 Owning a solar system has been shown to increase your property’s market value.
 According to a study by Zillow, solar panels can increase the value of a home by 4.1% on average, depending on where you live and the strength of your solar market.
 Another study by the US Department of Energy's Lawrence Berkeley National Laboratory (Berkeley Lab) similarly found that homebuyers were willing to pay an extra $15,000 or more for a home powered by solar energy.
+A leased system does not impact property value.

 It’s clear that buying your own solar system has numerous benefits for homeowners.
 But as with anything, there can be some drawbacks too.
 Let’s look at the cons of buying your own solar system.